Sir Thomas Cotton, 2nd Baronet, of Connington: Cottonian Library

 He made great efforts for the restitution of his father's library, which later became the nucleus of the British Library.
 On 23 July 1631, the council ordered the catalogue to be continued; but in September Sir Thomas announced that it had been again interrupted, and begged to be allowed to retain possession of the books.
 This request was ultimately granted, although the date is uncertain.

 Like his father, Sir Thomas gave scholars free access to his library.
 William Dugdale from an early age was often there, and obtained there much of his material for his Monasticon.
 In 1640 Sir Thomas lent his father's collection of coins to Sir Symonds D'Ewes.
 He moved the greater part of the library in 1650 to a villa at Stratton, Bedfordshire, which belonged to his son's wife.

 Family

-He married, first, Margaret, daughter of Lord William Howard, of Naworth Castle, Cumberland, by whom he had one son, John; second, Alice, daughter and heiress of Sir John Constable of Dromanby, Yorkshire, widow of Edmund Anderson of Stratton and Eyworth, Bedfordshire, by whom he had four sons.
-The second son, Robert, was Member of Parliament for Cambridgeshire, was knighted, was commissioner of the post office, and was friendly with John Evelyn.
+He married Margaret Howard, daughter of Lord William Howard, of Naworth Castle, Cumberland, by whom he had one son, John, b.
+9 March 1620/1, a daughter Lucy b.
+17 April 1618, and a daughter Frances b.
+19 July 1619.
+His wife Margaret died 5 March 1621/2.
+In 1640 Sir Thomas Cotton married Alice Constable, daughter and heiress of Sir John Constable of Dromanby, Yorkshire, widow of Edmund Anderson of Stratton and Eyworth, Bedfordshire, by whom he had four sons.
+Their second son, Robert, was Member of Parliament for Cambridgeshire, was knighted, was commissioner of the post office, and was friendly with John Evelyn.